JacobeCode/DNN-For-Speech-Recognition/README.md

-# Neural_Network_For_Speech_Recognition

-### Second Take on First Speech Technology Project - recognition of numbers with neural network.
+# DNN For Speech Recognition
+## Recognition of digits with neural network

+### This repository contains a modified project originating from Speech Technology classes.
+Original work during studies was done with the use of GMM (Gaussian Mixture Models).

+This repository contains a new version with the study and use of neural networks.

 ### Content